Your Guide to Moving to Charlotte

-- Charlotte is also nicknamed “The Hornet’s Nest” (the namesake of the city’s professional basketball team!).
+- Charlotte is also nicknamed “The Hornet’s Nest” (the namesake of the city’s professional basketball team).
 This name harkens back to the late 1700s, when General Cornwallis led British troops into Charlotte.
-Legend has it that Cornwallis called Charlotte a “hornet’s nest of rebellion” due to the fight that locals put up during the Battle of Charlotte and the Battle of Kings Mountain in 1780
+Legend has it that Cornwallis called Charlotte a “hornet’s nest of rebellion” due to the fight that locals put up during the Battle of Charlotte and the Battle of Kings Mountain in 1780.

-- The first piece of gold found in the U.S. was discovered in Charlotte in 1799 when a local boy found a 17-pound gold nugget while fishing in a creek east of the city.
+- The first piece of gold found in the U.S. was discovered near Charlotte in 1799 when a local boy found a 17-pound gold nugget while fishing in a creek east of the city.